Infernal-Insights/Hashmancer/Server/README.md

 open your browser to `http://<server-ip>:8000/glyph`.

 The page refreshes every few seconds and displays worker counts, queue length, found results, and GPU temperatures.
+Recent cracked hashes are shown in a small list so you can quickly verify progress.
+Worker statuses are now color-coded (`idle` in green, `maintenance` in orange, `offline` in red) for easier at-a- glance monitoring.
+The footer shows the last update time.

-It also lists all connected workers with a drop-down to change their status (for example `idle`, `maintenance`, or `offline`).
+All connected workers are listed with a drop-down to change their status (for example `idle`, `maintenance`, or `offline`).
 The layout is landscape friendly so you can mount an old Android phone or tablet on your rack and use it to interact with and monitor the server.
 A simple hashrate chart lets you switch between total rate or a specific worker so you can keep an eye on performance over time.

 ---